 Skip to main content

-Project settings give you a straightforward way to manage the core aspects of your app, from naming and visibility to backups and project knowledge.
+Project settings give you a straightforward way to manage the core aspects of your app, from naming to backups and project knowledge.
 Everything is grouped in one place so you can review options, make updates, and keep your project organized as it grows.

 Access project settings